-Clark Kent lookalikes, leave your glasses at home because this Monday 14th November, the pearl of our solar system will be the closest it’s been to the earth in 68 years.
+Clark Kent lookalikes, leave your glasses at home because this Thursday 21st March, the pearl of our solar system will appear much closer than normal.

 ‘The Hidden Colours of the Moon’ by Craig Semple – WINNER Solar System: 2016 CWAS “David Malin Awards”

 “The Moon has an elliptical orbit that varies from 362,000 km to 404,000 km.
 So, once every month it will pass through perigee (its closest point to Earth).
 Supermoon refers to the fact that the moon will be full when it is at perigee.
 Hence it will appear larger and brighter than normal full moon—about 14% larger, and 30% brighter,” says John Sarkissian, CSIRO Operations Scientist at the Parkes Radio Telescope.

 When’s the best place to see the Supermoon?